vscode-icons/vscode-icons/README.md

 The extension now provides some specific commands for you to use.
 Let's talk first about the `presets` and then we're going to talk about how you can fine tune the extension.

 ### Presets
-You have 5 different presets at the moment:
+There are several different `presets`:

 - `vsicons.presets.angular` (true by default)
 - `vsicons.presets.jsOfficial` (false by default)